Kitchen Conservatory

 Bernard Pilon - Guest Chef at Kitchen ConservatoryBernard Pilon

-Chef Bernard Pilon, of Norwood Hills Country Club, has been teaching classes regularly at Kitchen Conservatory for over 10 years.
-Hailing from Montreal, he refined his culinary craft in restaurants, hotels and country clubs.
-It is also important to note that he spent a year in another “St. Lou” – St. Lucia in the Caribbean – because it was where he met his future wife while both were working at the renowned Club Med Resort.
+Chef Bernard Pilon, executive chef of HMS Host at Lambert, has been teaching classes regularly at Kitchen Conservatory for over 15 years.
+Hailing from Montreal and fluent in French, Bernard Pilon refined his culinary craft in restaurants, hotels, and country clubs, including many years as the executive chef of Norwood Hills Country Club.
+It is also important to note that he spent a year in another "St. Lou" – St. Lucia in the Caribbean – because it was where he met his future wife while both were working at the renowned Club Med Resort.

-A resident of St. Louis since 1996, Chef Pilon is very active in the cooking community.
-He is on the advisory board for L’Ecole Culinaire, is an active member of the Chef de Cuisine Association of St. Louis, and is involved in Operation Food Search.
-When he’s not cooking, he can be found running marathons, playing ice hockey, quoting Shakespeare, or enjoying jazz music with a glass of wine on one of his yearly visits to Napa.
-Everyone looks forward to his patient teaching at monthly cooking classes with amazing food preparations.
+A resident of St. Louis since 1996, Chef Pilon is very active in the local cooking community.
+He is on the advisory board for L'Ecole Culinaire, is an active member of the Chef de Cuisine Association of St. Louis, and is involved in Operation Food Search.
+He mentors young cooks starting in the profession.
+When he's not cooking, he can be found running marathons, playing ice hockey, quoting Shakespeare, or enjoying jazz music with a glass of wine on one of his yearly visits to Napa.
+Everyone (including the staff at Kitchen Conservatory) looks forward to his patient teaching at his monthly cooking classes with his amazing food preparations.
+Chef Bernard specializes in seafood dishes and his delicious tweaking of classic French cuisine.

 St. Louis Chef / Cooking Class Instructor List Divider Icon